blentley/ForecastingElectricityDemand/README.md

 ### Project Motivations
 *Why did I choose to work on forecasting in the Australian electricity market?*
-+ The energy sector is undergoing some major transformation after years of political bickering and little action.
-The private sector and consumers are becoming increasingly anxious about our energy future as energy prices continue to rise above inflation trends.
-The result is that there's something major happening in the news related to the energy market every few days.
++ The energy sector has been undergoing some major transformation in recent times.
+The private sector and consumers are becoming increasingly anxious about our energy future as energy prices continue to rise above inflation trends, while politicians have languished in their policy positions.
+The result is that there seems to be something major happening in the news related to the energy market every few days.
 + I'm passionate about renewable energy, climate change and the environment, so I wanted to understand more about how the electricity market operates.
 + When I think about career pathways, I could see myself working in this industry.
 There's loads of data, technology is changing rapidly and there's often a geospatial angle to it (something I like).
 + I had an appetiser into time-series modelling in my last semester at uni, which followed on with some forecasting at work.
 I wanted to extend my learning a bit further this time and see what python and LSTMs were all about.